pandas-dev/pandas/doc/source/user_guide/advanced.rst

 .. deprecated:: 1.4.0
-    In pandas 2.0, :class:`NumericIndex` will become the default index type for numeric types instead of ``Int64Index``, ``Float64Index`` and ``UInt64Index`` and those index types are therefore deprecated and will be removed in Pandas 2.0.
+    In pandas 2.0, :class:`NumericIndex` will become the default index type for numeric types instead of ``Int64Index``, ``Float64Index`` and ``UInt64Index`` and those index types are therefore deprecated and will be removed in a futire version.
     See :ref:`here <advanced.numericindex>` for more.
-    ``RangeIndex`` however, will not be removed, as it represents an optimized version of an integer index.
+    ``RangeIndex`` will not be removed, as it represents an optimized version of an integer index.

 :class:`Int64Index` is a fundamental basic index in pandas.
 This is an immutable array implementing an ordered, sliceable set.